 This stunningly gorgeous boutique Puerto Vallarta hotel is also one of the best tourist attractions in Puerto Vallarta.
 Casa Kimberly is famous because of its story involving the renowned Hollywood stars Elizabeth Taylor and Richard Burton.
 The couple met up in Puerto Vallarta in 1962 for the filming of the movie Night of the Iguana, where they began their passionate love story.

-Burton and Taylor were staying in different houses but both were in front of the other, so Richard decided to build a bridge over the street to connect both houses and be able to live their romance with more privacy away from the buzzing paparazzi.
+Burton and Taylor were staying in different houses but both were in front of the other, so Richard decided to build a bridge over the street to connect both houses and be able to privately live their romance.
 After a few years, Richard bought the house and gave it to Taylor for her 32nd birthday.
-If you are a fan of this couple you need to visit the house.

 👉 Pro Tip: The only way to get inside the Casa Kimberly hotel is by staying in it (if you can afford that, book your reservation here) or by visiting its restaurant.
 Otherwise, you can still walk down the street and see the famous bridge!